Beyond Retaliation: Kingdom Mercy Overcomes Personal Vengeance

 Scripture Text

-5:41 Whoever compels You to go one mile, go with Him two.
+5:41 And if someone forces you to go one mile, go with him two miles.

-5:42 Give to Him who asks You, and don’t turn away Him who desires to borrow from You.
+5:42 Give to the one who asks you, and do not turn away from the one who wants to borrow from you.

 Kingdom disciples must not use justice language to justify personal vengeance, but must embody the King's meekness through mercy that refuses retaliation and resists possessive self-protection.